exploratory-io/book/tutorials/mongo.md

 Once we get these numbers then we can test if each value of 'latitude' column is within this range or outside of this range.

-Let's do this step by step with Exploratory.
+Let's do this step by step within Exploratory.

 ### Calculate Upper Range for Latitude

-Let's go to Table view.
+Let's go to Table view to see the calculated result at each step better.

-Click '+' button, and type something like below into the command input.
+Click '+' button to add a new transformation step, and type something like below into the command input.

 ```
 mutate(upper_range = IQR(latitude, na.rm=TRUE) * 1.5 + quantile(latitude, 0.75, na.rm=TRUE))